Holiday Rentals & Lettings in Lisbon

 Ranked in the top-5 in Europe, the huge Lisbon Oceanarium houses countless exhibits related to the local marine life.
 It does a phenomenal job of educating the public on conservation efforts, and the exposition of sharks and stingrays is nothing less than dramatic!5.
 Find a bakery – any bakery!

 For those with a sweet tooth, the need to repent is no more, for Lisbon is your very own Heaven on Earth.
 From the famous Pastéis de Nata in Belém, to Tartes de Maça, to Travesseiros in nearby Sintra, pinch yourself you will, wake up you won’t!

-The month with the highest average booked rental figures is September (only 14.25% of properties were available on average in 2019).
-Followed by August (15%), and June (16.6%).How many lettings are available in Lisbon?
+The month with the highest average number of booked rentals is November (only 18% of properties were available on average in the previous year).
+Followed by February (21%), and December (22%).

 How many holiday lettings does Holidu have in Lisbon?

 In Lisbon we offer you an extensive catalogue of approximately 6,700 properties, with options of all kinds, thanks to our 32 local and international partners.